gswallow/sparkle-pack-aws-my-snapshots/README.md

 The registry can take an options hash:

-- restorable_id: A backup_id tag to use rather than the latest
+- restorable_id: A backup_id tag to use rather than the latest.
+By default, volumes will be created form the latest snapshot.
+- io1_condition: Required.
+A condition to test, in order to create io1 or gp2 volumes.
-- volume_type: 'gp2', 'io1', or even 'magnetic,' if you must
+- volume_type: 'gp2', 'io1'
-- iops: provisioned IOPS, if creating io1 volumes.
-Default is 3 * volume size.
+- provisioned_iops: provisioned IOPS, if creating io1 volumes.
+Default is 300.
+- delete_on_termination: Delete EBS volumes when the instance is terminated.
+Defaults to true.
 - root_vol_size: the size of the root volume (/dev/sda).
 Defaults to 12 GB.

 ### RDS Snapshots